char502/si-project/README.md

 - Fix layout on the top nav bars and make them responsive (this is done in mobile view just need to finish desktop view)
 - Alternate cards down the column (nth child(odd/even) while mapping?)
-- Initially reveal 10 items then a button to reveal 10 more
 - Redirect to 404 if no category match (have tried to fix this but kept getting error messages and didn't have time to dig further)
 - Loading spinner
 - Add a placeholder for when there is no image available (have tried to fix this but kept getting error messages and didn't have time to dig further)